Entrepreneurship Meaning and Origin

 In addition, entrepreneurship businesses are not allocated a sufficient portion of government projects, and the allocated portion, if available, is usually invisible for entrepreneurs to take advantage of.

-In a questionnaire posted by Baker Tilly during the period from 18 May 2021 to 01 June 2021, we asked a question whether or not every and each talented person in a trade or profession can be an entrepreneur.
+In a questionnaire posted by Baker Tilly during the period from 18 May 2021 to 01 June 2021, we asked a question about whether or not every and each talented person in a trade or profession can be an entrepreneur.

 A total of 374 participants responded